cozy-labs/cozy-ram-saver/README.md

 Hacking this app requires you [setup a dev environment](http://cozy.io/hack/getting-started/).

-## To do

-Detect reused module over multiple apps

 ## License

 Cozy Ram Saver is developed by Cozy Cloud and distributed under the AGPL v3 license.